Billionaire Profile

 Early Life and Education

-David Elliot Shaw was born on March 29, 1951, in New York City.
-He showed an early aptitude for mathematics and science and excelled in school.
-Shaw earned a bachelor's degree summa cum laude from the University of California, San Diego, double majoring in mathematics & applied physics and information science.
-He went on to earn a MSc, then a PhD from Stanford University in 1980.
+David Elliot Shaw was born on March 29, 1951.
+He grew up in Los Angeles, California.
+His father was a theoretical physicist, and his mother was an artist and educator.
+They divorced when he was 12.
+Shaw's stepfather was a professor of finance at UCLA.
+Shaw earned a bachelor's degree summa cum laude from the University of California, San Diego, with a double major in mathematics and applied physics and information science.
+He then earned a MSc and a PhD from Stanford University in 1980.

 Rise to Success